ACCYSL

 ARTICLE VII Seasonal Year

-The seasonal year for membership shall be from August 1 through July 31 (the “Seasonal Year”).
-Insurance coverage shall be for the same period of time.
+The seasonal year for membership shall be from June 1 through May 31(the “Seasonal Year”).
+Insurance coverage shall be for the same period.
 A player’s age for the purposes of team assignment shall be determined by his or her age as of January 1.

 ARTICLE VIII Annual General Meeting

-1. Toward the end of the calendar year, the president of the League (the “President”), with the concurrence of the Board of Directors, shall call for an annual general meeting of the membership, to be held no later than January 31st of the said Seasonal Year (the “Annual General Meeting”).
-Written notification shall be sent to all members at least 21 days prior to the Annual General Meeting.
-For purposes of this notification, the Members shall be notified by the Secretary through an email message.Any duly appointed representative from a Member Club may vote at the meeting (subject to the limitation set forth in Section 3 of this Article VIII).
-If the meeting is not called by the President, the Annual General Meeting shall be held on the third Thursday in the month of February, at a location within the boundaries of the League, as determined by one of the Vice Presidents.
+1. Toward the end of the calendar year, the President of the League (the “President”), with the concurrence of the Board of Directors, shall call for an annual general meeting of the Members, to be held no later than February 28 of the said Seasonal Year (the “Annual General Meeting”).
+Written notification shall be sent to all Members at least 21 days prior to the Annual General Meeting.
+For purposes of this notification, the Members shall be notified by the Secretary through an email message.
+Each member of the Board of Directors may vote at the meeting (subject to the limitation set forth in Section 3 of this Article VIII).
+If the meeting is not called by the President, the Annual General Meeting shall be held on the third Thursday in the month of February, at a location within the boundaries of the League, as determined by the Vice President.

-6. If a quorum is not present at the Annual General Meeting, the Board of Directors may conduct a subsequent qualifying election by email or other reasonable methods that may secure a quorum, which method the Board of Directors may determine in its reasonable discretion.
+1. If a quorum is not present at the Annual General Meeting, the Board of Directors may conduct a subsequent qualifying election by email or other reasonable methods that may secure a quorum, which method the Board of Directors may determine in its reasonable discretion.

 ARTICLE IX Board of Directors

-1. The Board of Directors shall consist of the President, and three Vice Presidents (Vice President-Fields, Vice President-Secretary, Vice President-Treasurer), each of the Member Clubs president or other officer.
-The president shall rotate between the Member Clubs every year.
-Up to four additional Directors may be added, Communications Director, Field Host Coordinator, Scheduling Coordinator, Referee Coordinator.
-No member of the Board of Directors shall receive monetary compensation from the League for Board-related activities without the express approval of the Board of Directors (without counting the vote of the member who may be compensated) .
-The President may not receive monetary compensation for Board-related activities.
-For the avoidance of doubt, serving as a game official (center referee or assistant referee) shall not be considered “Board-related activities.”
+1. The Board of Directors shall consist of the President, Vice President, Secretary, and Treasurer.
+Only eligible Member Clubs may have a representative on the Board of Directors.
+The President shall rotate between the Member Clubs every year.
+Up to four (4) additional Board members may be added upon a majority vote of the Board of Directors: Communications Coordinator, Field Coordinator, Scheduling Coordinator, and/or Referee Coordinator.
+No member of the Board of Directors shall receive monetary compensation from the League for Board-related activities without the express approval of the Board of Directors (without counting the vote of the member who may be compensated).
+1111

-3. Vacancies on the Board may be filled during the year by a vote of the Board of Directors.
+1. Vacancies on the Board may be filled during the year by a majority vote of the Board of Directors.
 In the event that a member of the Board of Directors is no longer able to serve or is removed from office, a replacement may be appointed by a majority vote of the Board of Directors.
 An individual elected to fill a vacancy shall be entitled to hold the office until the next Annual General Meeting.

-5. A regular meeting of the Board of Directors shall be held a time and place within the League boundaries to be determined by the Board of Directors at its prior meeting.
+1. A regular meeting of the Board of Directors shall be held at a time and place within the League boundaries to be determined by the Board of Directors at its prior meeting.
 The meeting shall automatically end at 10:00 PM, and all items still on the agenda shall become “old business” on the next month’s agenda.
 The Board of Directors may extend the meeting in discrete intervals only by a majority vote.
 Other ending times may be approved by the Board of Directors at a regularly scheduled meeting.

-9. Removal of the members of the Board of Directors shall be at the reasonable discretion of the Board of Directors in accordance with the following:
+1. Removal of the members of the Board of Directors shall be at the reasonable discretion of the Board of Directors in accordance with the following:

-B. A member of the Board of Directors shall face recall when a petition is signed by a majority of members of the Board of Directors.
+2. A member of the Board of Directors shall face recall when a petition is signed by a majority of members of the Board of Directors.

-C. The petition shall be presented to the President, who shall call for an Emergency Meeting of the members of the Board of Directors within 14 days.
+3. The petition shall be presented to the President, who shall call for an Emergency Meeting of the members of the Board of Directors within 14 days.
 If the recall is directed against the President, the petition shall be presented to the Secretary, who shall call the Emergency Meeting within 14 days.

-D. A majority vote for removal (of those voting) at the Emergency Meeting shall be required for removal of a Director from office.
+4. A majority vote for removal (of those voting) at the Emergency Meeting shall be required for removal of a Director from office.

 ARTICLE X Duties of Officers